packdigital/pack-hydrogen-theme-blueprint/README.md

 ## Our Philosophy
 React is the future of ecommerce, but 99% of all Shopify brands are still using Liquid themes (great for starting out, less optimal for advanced interactivity, flexibility and performance).

-Historically, the only way to build on Hydrogen was to stitch together a CMS / hosting / data orchestrator / middleware, then build a custom storefront.
+Historically, the only way to build a React storefront was to stitch together a headless CMS / hosting / data orchestrator / middleware, then build a custom storefront.
 It generally required a full technical team to build + manage it.

 We’re building open source starter storefront repos to make it easy for a single developer to get a Hydrogen storefront up and running in minutes, and build out an entire storefront in just a few weeks—without having to worry about the back end.
 Use these repos as examples / inspo, or build right on top of them.

 ## Starter Features